McPewPew/Bagnon/README.md

 Profession bag slots are colored green
 Keyring slots are colored orange
 The borders for items are color coded based by their quality
-View bank from anywhere (requires Bagnon_Forever)
+View bank from anywhere
-View other characters' inventory/bank (requires Bagnon_Forever)
+View other characters' inventory/bank
-Dynamically Loaded - Bagnon and Banknon only load when needed.
-Modular Design - Can pick and choose which functionality is wanted.

 Usage